yfnaji/gerk/README.md

 - `func` The function expression to be numerically integrated
 - `enforce_rules` (Optional) A boolean to enforce conventional Runge-Kutta rules

+The function will output the time steps and approximated y values as a tuple of lists of floats.

 ## Conditions